 Ships that are berthed and could possibly be subject to radioactive contamination, however remote, should be monitored before they leave the Port.
-Consideration should be given to providing the master of an embarking vessel a certificate indicating that the vessel has been monitored and cleared to leave.
-See Section 13, Extended Response and Recovery.
+Consideration should be given to providing the master of an embarking vessel a certificate indicating that the vessel has been monitored and cleared to leave in consultation with the SCG.
+See Appendix 5, Extended Response and Recovery.

-8.10 GIBRALTAR ELECTRICITY AUTHORITY
+12.11 GIBRALTAR ELECTRICITY AUTHORITY